Points Don’t Always Make Prizes: Build Loyalty with Email Marketing

 This sounds controversial, especially in a post about building loyalty.
-But who said the only way to build loyalty was with a dedicated program?
+But it’s about building loyalty with email marketing, so who said the only way to build loyalty was with a dedicated program?

 Give customers an amazing experience and useful perks with their first purchase.
 And then offer benefits every time they shop with you.

 This works well for subscription-based companies.
 It’s harder for customers to generate ‘points’ when the subscription is regular.
 And the customer often chooses the frequency.

 Look at a company like Graze.
 They offer extra incentives to customers.
 Discounts, mystery snack gifts and free postage on multi-packs all work.
 They encourage customers to buy extra snacks, on top of their regular snack boxes.

 These approaches work when you’re on top of your data.
 You know what to recommend because you know what customers like.

 Surprising them with more of what they like is a great way to earn their loyalty.
 Because ultimately – loyalty is something you can’t buy.